MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 For certain Universal Serial Bus (USB) devices, such as devices that are accessed by only a single application, you can install [WinUSB](winusb.md) (*Winusb.sys*) in the device's kernel-mode stack as the USB device's function driver instead of implementing a driver.

+> [!IMPORTANT]
+> This topic is for programmers.
+If you are a customer experiencing USB problems, see [Troubleshoot common USB problems](https://support.microsoft.com/help/17614/windows-10-troubleshoot-common-usb-problems)

 ## Automatic installation of WinUSB without an INF file

 As an OEM or independent hardware vendor (IHV), you can build your device so that the *Winusb.sys* gets installed automatically on Windows 8 and later versions of the operating system.
 Such a device is called a WinUSB device and does not require you to write a custom INF file that references in-box *Winusb.inf*.